 See for yourself – here’s Love and Theft with “Angel Eyes”:

 This next duo has been a long time favorite of mine, because they’re genuine and quirky.
 And genuinely quirky.
-An unconventional pair who were brought together in 1998 after one had been fired from the original group he founded (Lonestar), and the other was playing at a club that the former’s girlfriend to go see perform.
+An unconventional pair who were brought together back in 1998 after one had been fired from the original group he founded (Lonestar), and the other was playing at a club that the former’s girlfriend wanted to go see perform.
 A mutual friend introduced them after the show, and told them they should get together and write a song.

 The rest, as they say, is history – the two collaborated and won the hearts of fans of multiple genres.
 You’ll know what I mean when you see them perform this next song that happens to be one of many of my favorites.